changjy81/ip/docs/README.md

 Format: `remove_alias [alias name]`

+### Exit: `bye`

+Shows an exit message, greys out and prevents the input field and button from being used, then closes the application after 5 seconds.

+Format: `bye`

 ## Saving the data

 Astraea automatically saves the tasks and aliases you create whenever their state is updated.